kosmalex/tiny_processor/README.md

 # Tiny Processor

-The readme file is split into two sections; The introduction section of the project that describes the software part, and the hardware part of this project and a second section which shows how to simulate the design or implement it on an FPGA.
+The readme file is split into two sections; The introduction section that describes the software part, and the hardware part of this project, and a *hands on* section which shows how to simulate the design or implement it on an FPGA.
 In the software part of the first section we describe the ISA, the programming model and the compiler script that was used to generate the executable files.
 In the hardware part we describe the harware components of the *Tiny Processor* design.

 ## Software